Is outbound still worth your investment? Read this before you jump on the bandwagon.

 Such as: “Any thoughts?”, so the prospect still sees the customization of the first email.

 Don’t copy and paste formal languages from your marketing/product teams.
 Those are good for press releases, white papers, etc. but you need to make them more personable for your emails.

 What are the metrics to look at?

-- Number of dials & voicemails per rep per week
+1. The number of dials & voicemails per rep per week

-- Sequence actions per rep per week
+3. Sequence actions per rep per week

-- Opportunities created per rep per month
+4. Opportunities created per rep per month

-- Closed Won per rep per month/per quarter
+5. Closed Won per rep per month/per quarter

 How to find the right sales people?

 For example: the best reps from second-tier companies - companies whose products are clearly inferior to their competition and yet the reps still made her/his quota.
 Conversely, ask for specificity when interviewing reps from companies that are known to have mostly inbound or are clearly industry leaders, so that you can find out if they truly have the drive and grit when things get tough.

-- Reps from non-SaaS industries that require daily cold calls and outreach
+Reps from non-SaaS industries that require daily cold calls and outreach

 To the customers for pain points and to you for advice.

 What are useful outbound tools to consider?

-Examples of some of the software I've used
+Examples of some of the software I've used:

-- Tools to make dials (including local caller ID, voicemail drop, etc.)
+RingDNA (including local caller ID, voicemail drop, etc.)